 Grant & Corporate Donation Committee

 The primary role of the Communications Committee is to maintain the parent e-mail distribution list and ensure parents receive information electronically in a timely manner.
 Within the committee there is also a Web Manager (Greg Schneider) who oversees www.humbercrestcouncil.ca.
 There is a need for additional web editors to add/edit copy for the web site!
 Other projects that fall within communications include: update the parent handbook content on the website each summer, assist with media relations and marketing for special events as they arise.
 This committee does not have meetings but works virtually.
-If you would like to join the team, SIGN-UP now online or Laurie Lyle at email@example.com.
+If you would like to join the team, contact Laurie Lyle at [email protected].

 Drop-Zone Safety Team

 It’s our job as part of the school community to ensure the safe arrival of all students.
 Because there is limited parking and safe unloading zones around the school, parents who must drive students in grades 1-8 are strongly encouraged to drop their children off in the Drop-Zone located on Watson Ave.
 To provide this service, Parent Council asks parent volunteers to help out between 8:40-9:00 am.
 Parent volunteers are partnered with a staff member, and are provided cones and a safety vest.
 The job entails helping kids out of the car safely, allowing parent to remain in the car and simply drive away.
 There is adequate staff supervision in the school yard between 8:45-9:00 am.
-If you are interested in learning more SIGN-UP now online or contact Johanna Weaver or Laurie Lyle at firstname.lastname@example.org.
+If you are interested in learning more e-mail Laurie Lyle at [email protected]

 TDSB Ward 7 – Parent Representatives from Humbercrest PS